-If you’re struggling to propagate roses the usual way, learning how to grow rose cuttings in potatoes could make all the difference.
+If you’re struggling to propagate roses the usual way, it might be time you learn how to grow rose cuttings in potatoes.
+It could make a world of difference and offer nutrients your garden soil may be missing.

 Four steps to grow rose cuttings in a potato